lnugraha/code-in-place-extra/README.md

   - Using external third-party dependencies

 ## 5. Problem Solving with Python (May 07, 2021) ##
-  - Running total
+  - Running total (using endless while-loop or using sentient-value while-loop)
-  - Calculating factorial
+  - Calculating factorial (using for-loop or using recursion call)
   - Solving fizz-buzz problem
+  - Non-decreasing input numbers
+  - Playing palindrome
   - Debugging and identifying common errors, such as forgetting dependencies, incorrect syntaxes, or logic errors

 ## 6. Image Processing with Python Libraries (May 14, 2021) ##